 Therapy sessions are designed to unravel painful issues and provide you with effective tools to manage issues so you can live a happier and more meaningful life.
 I can help you re-frame your thinking and provide you with valuable tools to cope with life’s obstacles.

-There are three different options for our sessions so you can choose what best suits your individual needs:
+There are different options available for your sessions, so you can choose what best suits your individual needs.

 *In-office counselling: A private and comfortable office for your sessions.